pdonis/simpleblog3/README.md

 to underscores before looking up the module, so you can use hyphens, as is done below, if you find them easier to type, as I do.)

+- The ``publish`` command publishes your blog using SSH.

 - The ``render-static`` command renders static versions of all the pages in your blog.
 A config setting controls the directory that the files are rendered to.
 For my blog, this is currently sufficient, since I publish it as static files.

+- The ``serve-local`` command serves your statically rendered blog on localhost for testing.

 To Do
 -----